- Construction Estimating Software

 Hi Laurie,

 Pricing a house by the square foot is like pricing a car by the pound.
-A Ford and a Mercedes probably weigh about same, but they sure don't cost same to build.
+A Ford and a Mercedes probably weigh about same, but they sure don’t cost the same to build.

 Using the cost per square foot as a rule of thumb to estimate the cost of a new home is dangerous for professional general contractors, home builders, owner builders, and people planning a new custom home as well as for new home buyers.